VAT on school fees FAQs

 Why can’t you reduce other spending, for example on your estate or on marketing?

-We continue to work very hard to ensure all our schools are operating as cost effectively as possible and to manage costs across our family of schools so that we can focus on what matters most – giving our students an excellent GDST education.
+We continue to work to ensure all our schools are operating as cost effectively as possible and to manage costs across our family of schools so that we can focus on what matters most – giving our students an excellent GDST education.
+Our teachers and staff are our most important asset, and this is reflected in the fact that 75% of the expenditure in schools is on our people.
+Their passion and dedication are the driving force behind our students’ education.

-We also have a vast number of school buildings, some of them dating back 100 years or more.
+We also have a significant number of school buildings, many of them dating back more than 100 years.
 It is important that we invest in these buildings to make sure that they are in a fit condition for first class teaching and learning, compliant with health and safety standards and sustainable in all senses of the word.
 This includes making sure that any investment now will lead to cost efficiencies in the future.
-If education becomes a VAT-able supply, our capital expenditure will help us reduce the impact of the VAT on fees because we would be able to offset the VAT we currently pay, as we cannot currently recover this.
+When education becomes a VAT-able supply, our capital expenditure will help us reduce the impact of the VAT on fees because we would be able to offset the VAT we currently pay, as we cannot currently recover this.
+The GDST spends a relatively small amount on marketing and our marketing function plays an important role in maintaining recruitment across our family of schools.

 A family of schools